clexanis/openmediavault-backup/test/dd-results.md

-# Result
+# dd Result

 Here are the results of the tests I've made with different parameters for the compressor and on different configurations.

-The platfoms are a Raspberry Pi 1, a type 1 VM using 4 core of a Neoverse-N1 with 24 GB RAM, and a type 2 VM using 4 core of a Intel Core i5-4570 with 8 GB RAM.
+The platforms are a Raspberry Pi 1, a type 1 VM using 4 core of a Neoverse-N1 with 24 GB RAM, and a type 2 VM using 4 core of a Intel Core i5-4570 with 8 GB RAM.

 The RPI 1 and the ARM64 VM aren't using OMV, but are all based on Debian system.